By Tracy G. Cassels

 It should be no surprise that the seeds to evolutionary parenting came from my upbringing and it involved aspects I would emulate and those I would rebel against.
 You see, my mom was involved in the movement to help mothers have a choice in their childbirth (why I have all those copies of Re: Birth to share) and with that came a bit of a view that children need their mother.
 So she was a stay-at-home mom (which was awesome).
 She breastfed us on demand until we weaned (all three of us weaned around 3 years of age), including a full year of exclusive breastfeeding.
 But she didn’t co-sleep with all of us, only my sister (the last child) got that benefit 14 years after I was born.
 So I had to sleep in a crib and cry for attention.
 Now, my mom did come get me all the time, but I was in a room on my own from birth.
 I was also pushed around in a stroller whenever we went out.
 And while I received touch from breastfeeding and some holding, my mother has always been physically removed (a product of her own upbringing) and so I can’t say I was held very much.
 [As a side note, I can say that my parents would have said they had a wonderful, happy, smart little girl when I was younger and would still say I was successful today.
 However, there is no doubt that being separated at such a young age had an impact on me.
 While I may be smart enough and outgoing, I struggled mightily with intimacy, closeness, and insecurity.
 So when I hear people say that they utilized parenting methods like crying-it-out and their children show no effects, I always wonder just a little how they truly know that without seeing their child grown up, demons and all.]
 However, the only aspect I consciously knew I would practice was on-demand and extended breastfeeding.
 Everything else was still up in the air.

 But not all decisions were made with such logical and well-reasoned intentions.
 For example, my choice to babywear didn’t come out of a historical perspective or because of the benefits it would have for my baby.
 That came later.
-No, I decided to babywear because I thought it would be a kick-ass workout and help me lose the baby weight.
+No, I decided to babywear because I thought it would be a kick-ass workout and help me lose the baby weight (didn’t really work, for the record).
 Of course, like co-sleeping, as soon as my daughter was born, my instinct was to have her close to met at all times and that meant babywearing.
 And then when I started reading up on all of it, well, that sealed the deal and our stroller was relegated to the role of glorified shopping cart without ever holding my daughter.
 My decision to forgo toys for my daughter for the first three months (anything sent to us went up to the top of the closet) was done partially out of knowing it was best for my daughter, but partially out of sheer annoyance and dislike of most newborn baby toys.
 (I mean, do I really want to listen to those stupid beeps over and over when I know it’s not helping her and was actually only serving to over-stimulate her?)
-Of course, she got toys at 3 months, but by then we knew what she liked (i.e., anything with music) and which ones she had no use for (i.e., most other things) and we focused on toys she could actually manipulate (or provide music to “dance” to) instead of those that provided her with instant gratification.
+Of course, she got minimal toys at 3 months, but by then we knew what she liked (i.e., anything with music) and which ones she had no use for (i.e., most other things) and we only allowed select toys she could actually manipulate (or provide music to “dance” to) instead of those that provided her with instant gratification.

 But all this ignores another very real influence on how I decided to use evolutionary parenting techniques with my daughter – my husband.
 While I can’t speak to how he came on board with everything, he definitely helped our journey by being as open and willing to listen to my rants and back-and-forths as I delved into the literature to help figure things out.
 He offered input from his own experiences of what worked and what didn’t and, unlike so many parents, he was able to be unbelievably practical and honest about his previous experiences parenting.
 This meant he was open to change and didn’t have to maintain that how he did things before was the only way to do things.
 But most of all, he offered unconditional support.